-Operating Lease
+Operating Leases

 The Company leases certain office space under non-cancelable operating leases.
 The leases terminate on July 31, 2025 for the New York City office, June 30, 2025 for the Gräfelfing, Germany office and November 30, 2028 related to the new lease of a research laboratory in Planegg, Germany.
-The Company formerly leased office space in Planegg-Martinsried, Germany pursuant to a modified lease that terminated on August 31, 2020.
 These agreements include both lease (e.g., fixed rent) and non-lease components (e.g., common-area and other maintenance costs).
 The non-lease components are deemed to be executory costs and are therefore excluded from the minimum lease payments used to determine the present value of the operating lease obligation and related right-of-use asset.
 The New York City lease was extended on December 22, 2022 for an additional 27 months resulting in the new lease termination date of July 31, 2025.
 The New York City lease has a renewal option, but this was not included in calculating the right of use asset and liabilities.
 On April 7, 2020, the Company signed a five year lease for its facility in Gräfelfing, Germany.
 On March 1, 2021 and August 1, 2022 the Company added additional lease space at the Gräfelfing, Germany office.
 Renewal options were not included in calculating the right of use asset and liabilities for this facility.
 In February 2023, the Company leased space in Germany for a research laboratory.
 The leases do not have concessions, leasehold improvement incentives or other build-out clauses.
 Further, the leases do not contain contingent rent provisions.
 The New York City lease had a six month rent holiday at the beginning of the lease as well as a three month rent holiday upon the 27 month extension starting May 2023.
 There were net additions of \$544,000 related to the addition of new laboratory space in Planegg, Germany in February 2023.